Kravataf/Softbody2D/README.md

 # Softbody2D
 Extension for Gdevelop 5.5 that adds 2d softbodies

-~~This extension is not finished, and neither does it completely work right now [but that will hopefully change in the future]~~
+~~This extension is not finished, and neither does it completely work right now~~

 ## Features